lwhit/NewsGetter/Readme.txt

 Completed on 9 December 2015

 Purpose: To search Google News for a key word.
-If the key word is found on the website, then a picture of a dog informs you of this.
+If the key word is found on the website, then a picture of a happy dog informs you of this.
-If we can not find the key word on Google News, then you get a blank page :/
+If we can not find the key word on Google News, then you get a sad dog.

 Original intention of the project could not be met on time.
 Original intention was to display the link given for a story that corresponds with the key word.